JSintos/DESPTRN/README.md

 ## Model.Drink

-The interface class that serves as the blueprint for the classes Coke, Royal, MountainDew, and BottledWater
+The interface class that serves as the blueprint for the classes Coke, Royal, MountainDew, and BottledWater.

 ## Model.Coke, Model.Royal, Model.MountainDew, Model.BottledWater

-The children classes that implements the Drink interface and inherits the approrpriate methods such as `getName()`, `getPrice()`, `getImageName()`, and overrides `printDetails()`
+The children classes that implements the Drink interface and inherits the approrpriate methods such as `getName()`, `getPrice()`, `getImageName()`, and overrides `printDetails()`.

 ## Utility